symbol/symbol-docs/source/prototyping-tool/configuring-nodes.rst

 The right sidebar shows you the node description, properties, input fields and returned outputs.

-The idea is simple: you have to link nodes together, connecting the previous node outputs with the following node inputs.
+You have to link nodes together, connecting the previous node outputs with the following node inputs.

 In some cases, you could configure inputs and properties directly by double-clicking a node.